 3. Make it fun.

 No one wants to eat something that is attached to pressure and disappointment!
 Keep your attitude light and upbeat.
-Invite your child to see how fast he can break celery stalks for you and count the berries together as you wash them in a colander.
-Add little dips like hummus or salsa, and try dipping your veggies together.
+Invite your child to see how fast they can break celery stalks for you, or count the berries together as you wash them in a colander.
+Add dips like hummus or salsa, and try dipping your veggies together.